 - If you haven't already done so, connect to a wired or wireless network.
 See details in Connecting to a network on page 15. - Take a minute to browse the printed Windows Basics guide to explore the new Windows® features. - Become familiar with the computer hardware and software.
-For more information, see Getting to know your computer on page 5 and Enjoying entertainment features on page 20. - Update or purchase antivirus software.
-Learn more at Using antivirus software on page 50. - Back up your hard drive by creating recovery discs or a recovery flash drive.
-See Backing up, restoring, and recovering on page 55.
+For more information, see Getting to know your computer on page 4 and Enjoying entertainment features on page 20. - Update or purchase antivirus software.
+See Using antivirus software on page 58. - Back up your hard drive by creating recovery discs or a recovery flash drive.
+See Backing up, restoring, and recovering on page 63.